ceford/cefjdemos-data-jdm-help-en/articles/modules-site/site-modules-wrapper.md

 - **Width** Width of the iFrame window.
 You can enter an absolute figure in pixels or a relative figure by adding a %.
 - **Height** Height of the iFrame window.
-- **Auto Height** The height will automatically be set to the size of the external page.
-This will only work for pages on your own domain.
+- **Auto Height** The height will be set automatically to the size of the external page.
+This will only work for pages in your own domain.
-- **Frame border** Show a frame border which wraps the iframe.
+- **Frame border** Show a frame border around the iframe.
-- **Target Name** Name of the iFrame when used as Target
+- **Target Name** Name of the iFrame when used as a Target